DevOps in Insurance Industry: Challenges & Real Success Stories

 - Existing infrastructure and workflows audit.
 The DevOps services provider analyzes the existing systems and workflows through interviewing the insurance company stakeholders and consulting with the IT department in place.
 All the existing operational or structural bottlenecks are identified.

 - Design and implementation of the DevOps solution.
-Using DevOps tools like Terraform, Kubernetes, Jenkins, Ansible, Docker, Zabbix, Prometheus+Grafana, ELK stack and others, the existing IT infrastructure can be redesigned to ensure better operational resilience and data security, faster performance and higher cost-efficiency. as a part of holistic digital transformation is the common outcome.
+Using DevOps tools like Terraform, Kubernetes, Jenkins, Ansible, Docker, Zabbix, Prometheus+Grafana, ELK stack and others, the existing IT infrastructure can be redesigned to ensure better operational resilience and data security, faster performance and higher cost-efficiency.
+Transition to the cloud as a part of holistic digital transformation is the common outcome.

 - Establishing the CI/CD pipelines.
 Automating the routine manual processes is one of the cornerstones of DevOps workflow.
 Any repetitive action, be it server provisioning and setup, software upgrade, database backup or running unit tests against the new batch of code can be configured to run according to automated scenarios — Terraform or Kubernetes manifests, Ansible playbooks, Jenkins jobs, etc.Such a pipeline of automated actions enables the system administrators to perform a complex operation with one terminal command, or a developer to provision the fully-configured testing environment without any external assistance, with a few clicks of the mouse or one CLI command.